 Open Studios Cornwall, 25th May – 2nd June 2019

 Artists and craftspeople across Cornwall throw open the doors to their studios for nine days.

 Group holidays at Bosinver

 While Bosinver’s tranquil setting makes it feel like you’re miles away from anywhere, our location is second to none.
 Just off the A390 outside St Austell, we’re easily accessible by car.
-We’re also just a few minutes away from the railway station in St Austell (which is on the main line to London Paddington) and only 30 minutes’ drive from Newquay Airport.
+We’re also just a few minutes away from the train station in St Austell and only 30 minutes’ drive from Newquay airport.

 Luxury cottages ideal for groups

 We’ve got several large cottages perfect for groups of friends or large families.
 The characterful Farmhouse (sleeps 12) and eco-house Lowen (sleeps 8) each have their own private hot tub – ideal for relaxing after a busy day of activities!
 Jack’s Barn and Laburnum both also sleep 8, with plenty of communal space.
-For a bigger group, you could book two or more cottages, as they’re all only a hop, skip and a jump away from one another.
+For a bigger group, you could book two or more cottages.
+They’re all only a hop, skip and a jump away from one another!